 Soil analysis

-Soils (porous and acidic hornblende granite or Ellsworth schist) were uniformly shallow, homogeneous, low fertility (varying between .7-2.5 cm) and overlain with rapidly drying needle duff (Day et al 2005).
+Soils (porous and acidic hornblende granite or Ellsworth schist) were uniformly shallow, homogeneous, low fertility (varying between .7-2.5 cm), and overlain with rapidly drying needle duff (Day et al 2005).
 All sites were excavated similarly by hand trowel and soil probe (Accuproducts, Saline, MI, USA).
 Aliquots were extracted from Oa-Ab horizon soil pockets of organic and mineral deposits within 50 cm of the tree base.
 250 mL soil samples were sieved (#10) and measured.
 Drying was performed in an oven at 100°C for two days.
-Analysis was performed using a modified Mehlich method using inductively coupled plasma spectroscopy, pH measurement via proton activity of a 1:1 slurry and effective soil cation exchange capacity (CEC) via formic acid extraction.
+Analysis was performed using a modified Mehlich method using inductively coupled plasma spectroscopy, pH measurement via proton activity of a 1:1 slurry, and effective soil cation exchange capacity (CEC) via formic acid extraction.
 These methods are described more fully elsewhere (Licht and Smith 2018).
 Soil C and N were calculated using elemental analysis in a similar fashion to method above for foliar samples.

 Soil Water Retention (SWR)